alexa/alexa-skills-kit-sdk-for-java/Readme.md

 ### [Airplane Facts](https://github.com/alexa/skill-sample-java-fact)
  This tutorial will demonstrate how to write skills for Echo Show and Echo Spot in Java using the Alexa Skills Kit (ASK) SDK v2.

+## Frameworks
+To discover frameworks built on top of the ASK SDK for Java, see https://github.com/alexa-labs/ask-sdk-frameworks-java.

 ## Public Beta SDK
 The available [public beta version of the ASK SDK v2 for Java](https://github.com/alexa/alexa-skills-kit-sdk-for-java/tree/2.x_public-beta) may contain one or more Alexa features that are currently in public beta and not included in the production SDK version.